 - Do you hear rattling or thumping sounds from any of your wheels when you hit a bump?

 Your suspension system provides stability to the steering system and maximizes your driving comfort.
 Worn components may reduce the stability of your vehicle, reduce driver control and contribute to accelerated wear on other suspension components and tires.

 Your car’s suspension system performs six basic functions:

 - Maintain correct vehicle height

 - Absorb bumps for a more comfortable ride

 - Maintain correct wheel alignment to lessen tire wear

 - Support vehicle weight

 - Maintain road contact for increased stability, braking and control

 - Control the vehicle's direction when moving

-Shock absorbers not provide a better ride but they help keep all four tires on the road for better stability and control.
+Shock absorbers not only provide a better ride but they help keep all four tires on the road for better stability and control.
 Make sure your shock absorbers are inspected by a licensed technician if they have been driven more than 80,000 kilometers.

 Struts affect riding comfort and handling as well as vehicle control, braking, steering, wheel alignment and tire wear.
 Again, it is recommended that you have your struts checked by a licensed technician if they have been driven 80,000 kilometers or more.

 Money Saving Tip: When having your suspension serviced it’s a good idea to have the mounting plate and mounting bolts inspected along with other parts that are designed to protect the strut or shock such as the jounce bumper and dust boot.
 Not only will you save yourself from paying for the same labour charges again, but you will be protecting your investment in new parts.